grafana/k6-docs/docs/sources/next/misc/usage-collection.md

 > Only k6 built-in JavaScript modules and outputs are considered.
 Private modules and custom extensions are excluded.

-This report is sent to an HTTP server that collects statistics on k6 usage.
+This report is sent to an HTTPS server that collects statistics on k6 usage.

 k6 is an open-source project and for those interested, the actual code that generates and sends the usage report can be directly reviewed [here](https://github.com/grafana/k6/blob/d031d2b65e9e28143742b4b109f383e6b103ab31/cmd/report.go).